 Georgetown Waterfront Park, stretching along the banks of the Potomac River from 31st Street, NW to the Key Bridge, was completed in the fall of 2011.
 The park links 225 miles of parkland along the Potomac River stretching from Cumberland, Maryland, to Mount Vernon, Virginia.
-The park is beloved by many due to its notable design elements like the labyrinth, beautiful fountain, and charming rain gardens.
+The park is beloved by many due to its notable design elements like the labyrinth, beautiful fountain (seasonal, open "Alerts" at top of page for status), and charming rain gardens.
 Visitors come to the park to enjoy quiet contemplation or to take advantage of the large accessible pathways to exercise and recreate.
 Cyclists, skaters, and pedestrians have a designated pathway (free of cars) allowing them to enjoy views of individual boaters, kayakers, and competitive crews, as well as of Theodore Roosevelt Island, Key Bridge, and the Potomac River.
 The park has many unique design features including:

 Looking for peace of mind?
 You might find it in the labyrinth at the western end of the park.
 Labyrinths date back to ancient times.
 Geometric turns are meant to encourage contemplation as you slowly travel from the outer edge into the center.
 To get the most out of the walk, focus on quieting your mind and disconnecting with the chaos of the outside world.